BrazilianHomewrecker/gosimulator/README.md

 **Pokemon flee on the first throw, i spin the stop but no loot!
 Why?**

 You are softbanned.
 Don't jump continents, or wait 6 hours logged out before you do.
 The app can take care of the softban if you have a pokestop nearby.
 The trick involves opening the pokestop, spinning it, and closing - do this around 40 times (if you are interested how it works).
+If you are receiving the error "Something went wrong while catching pokemon" disable razzberries, set them to 9999

 **I don't see the arrow moving at all!**